League of Nations Codification Conference, 1930

 The League of Nations Codification Conference was held in The Hague from 13 March to 12 April 1930, for the purpose of formulating accepted rules in international law to subjects that until then were not addressed thoroughly.
 The conference's main achievement was the conclusion of the first international convention on the conflict of nationality laws.

 Background

-On 22 September 1924 the General Assembly of the League of Nations passed a resolution providing for the establishment of a 17-member committee for formulating a comprehensive system of international law on all outstanding issues.
+On 22 September 1924 the Assembly of the League of Nations passed a resolution providing for the establishment of a 17-member committee for formulating a comprehensive system of international law on all outstanding issues.
 The committee's work led to the convening of the conference in 1930.

 Work done by the conference

 The conference dealt eventually with three main issues on its agenda: